contao/docs/docs/manual/performance/http-caching.en.md

 Host: www.contao.org
 ```

-In this case, the client would like to have the resource that is below `/about-us.html`and tells the server that it `de``de`understands the languages `en`and understands the server itself.
-It also wants the answer from the host`www.contao.org`.
+In this case the client would like to have the resource that is below `/about-us.html`and he tells the server that he `de`understands the languages `en`and he `de`prefers to do so.
+He also wants the answer from the host`www.contao.org`.
 The communication between client and server takes place via IP and one server can serve any number of domains.

 An answer to this could look like this: